 Dermatology Course Number (Campus) Name/General Description MDER-8401 (Amarillo, Lubbock, Permian Basin) MDER-8451 AW Dermatology Clinics This elective is designed to expose the student to a wide variety of dermatologic conditions with the expectation that at the conclusion of the experience common disorders will be recognizable.
 The student will participate in clinics (few inpatient consults) observing a variety of dermatologic disorders and dermatologic procedures in both the adult and pediatric patient population.
 Also offered is exposure to dermatopathology and dermatologic surgery, thus allowing clinicopathologic correlation.
 MDER-8402 (Lubbock) MDER-8452 AW Dermatopathology This elective is designed to give 4th year medical students exposure to and experience in dermatopathology.
-Emergency Medicine Course Number (Campus) Name/General Description MEME-8252 AW Emergency Medicine Critical Care The student will encounter a wide variety of patients with emergent urgent and routine medical, surgical, gynecological and psychiatric complaints.
+Emergency Medicine Course Number (Campus) Name/General Description MSUR-8423 (Covenant, Lubbock, Permian Basin) MSUR-8252 AW Emergency Medicine This elective is an introduction to emergency medicine and the evaluation of common emergencies.
+Instead of focusing on a single age group, a defined severity of illness or a discrete body of medical knowledge, the student will be expected to look at the big picture.
+The student will be asked to make decisions regarding management based upon available clinical information and limited laboratory or radiological tests in a limited time environment.
+Given these restrictions, emphasis will be on the approach to the problem, its management and disposition, rather than a precise diagnosis.
+MEME-8252 AW Emergency Medicine Critical Care The student will encounter a wide variety of patients with emergent urgent and routine medical, surgical, gynecological and psychiatric complaints.
 Requires approval by Year 4 Director (Surgery).
 MEME-8451 AW EMS and Pre-Hospital Care This elective is designed to provide instruction and experience in pre-hospital emergency medical care and EMS systems.
 The curriculum includes riding with the EMS units, working with EMS administration, observing and participating in EMS communications, teaching and participating in EMS training and continuing education sessions, and working closely with medical direction.
 The objectives are to familiarize the student with physician medical direction of EMS systems and pre-hospital care; to provide exposure to disaster planning and management; to involve the student in EMS training and continuing education as both instructor and participant; to become familiar with EMS radio communications including telemetry, the 911 system, call screening, and aspects of dispatch; to provide experience in pre-hospital emergency care by riding on ambulances and participating in-patient care; to observe EMS administration including operations and budgetary considerations; to be exposed to ongoing quality control mechanisms in the pre-hospital setting; and to provide the student with didactic sessions on a number of aspects of EMS systems and pre-hospital care.
-Requires approval by Year 4 Director (Surgery).
-MEME-8402 Advanced Emergency Medicine Rotation Intended to give the fourth year medical student who has chosen EM as a career the full insight to the specialty and offer personal mentorship to the EM residency application process.
 Requires approval by Year 4 Director (Surgery).